-McDowell-Larsen, an exercise physiologist, suggests these 3 mini-workouts, posted on YouTube and created by CCL fitness instructors to help you combat the stress of leadership.
+She recommends these 3 mini-workouts, posted on YouTube and created by our fitness instructors, to help you combat the stress of leadership.
 Each can be done in 5 to 10 minutes, and they’re all easily integrated into a busy schedule, whether you’re in a hotel room or at home.

 - Do less, more often.
 Short stints of moderate exercise performed daily are better for maintaining energy and boosting performance than an hour performed only on the weekends.

 - Break up the day.
 Find little ways to increase your activity throughout the day: Walk while talking on the mobile phone; take frequent stretch breaks; park at the far end of the lot; and take the stairs.